 Each AP may alternatively be configured with a static power setting on a per-radio basis.
 This instructs the AP to use the manually defined power setting instead of the Auto Power algorithm.
 The list of power settings available is determined per-band, per-regulatory domain.

 NOTE: There are cases where high transmit powers are available as options but mechanisms in the AP may prevent it from broadcasting at the configured power.
-See the Max Power Limitations article for more details.
+Please see the Max Radio Power Limitations section within the RF Profiles article for more details.

 Configuring Manual Transmit Power